BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conversations.md

 Copy the above conversation into it and save the file.
 Now type `/bq reload` in the chat and right-click the NPC.

-You can select the answer by pressing ++space++.
+You can select the answer by pressing the jump key (++space++ by default).

-## 4. Conversations with multiple choices
+## 3. Conversations with multiple choices

 Let's see how to create multiple responses for the player to choose from using the `pointer` argument.

-A NPC_option can point to multiple player options at the same time.
+A `NPC_option` can point to multiple player options at the same time.
-As soon as a pointer argument contains more than one player option, the player can choose.
+As soon as a pointer argument contains more than one `player_option`, the player can choose.

 !!! question ""
     **Tip:** Highlighted lines are new compared with the previous example.